 What exactly is meal planning?
 Simply put, it is planning all of yours or your family’s meals for the week.
 Some simple planning ahead can make life a little easier and healthier, and we are all about that!
 (1, 2) If you have never attempted meal planning and the idea sounds overwhelming, don’t stress!
 This article is focused on meal planning for beginners.
 We’ll first discuss the benefits, and then we will dive into the steps.

 Or if you just want to start meal planning now, check out our simple and delicious Whole Life Meal Plan!

 Meal Planning Benefits

 - Saves money: When you meal plan for the week, your grocery trips will become more focused, and your cart will be filled with foods that you planned to buy instead of foods that you picked up on impulse.
-Meal planning will also help reduce the number of times that you get food delivered or dine out; cooking is usually a less expensive option (3).
+Meal planning can also help limit the number of times that you get food delivered or dine out; cooking at home is usually a less expensive option.
+(3)